AppliedEnergistics/Applied-Energistics-2/guidebook/ae2-mechanics/autocrafting.md

 Multiple pattern providers with identical patterns are supported and work in parallel.

-Pattern providers with processing patterns will attempt to round-robin their batches to all of their faces.
+Pattern providers will attempt to round-robin their batches to all of their faces, thus using all attached machines in parallel.

 # Variants